 As couples continue to open their arms to children of all backgrounds, transracial adoption is becoming increasingly common in the U.S. All across the country parents can find support or play groups that allow children to interact with other children of the same race or ethnicity.
 You can also find books, movies and TV shows that address transracial adoption.
 There are plenty of resources out there that can help transracial families address their cultural differences.

 While it is ultimately up to the expectant mother to choose a family for her child, American Adoptions works with hundreds of expectant mothers each year who choose to place their babies with waiting families of a different race.

-If you and your family are considering transracial adoption, please speak with your Adoptive Family Specialist about joining our Agency Assisted program.
+If you and your family are considering transracial adoption, please speak with your adoption specialist about opening up your APQ preferences.
 You can also visit our Available Situations page to learn more about expectant mothers still in need of loving families for their children.